-These days, you can find a quick fix for almost anything.
-There’s the 21-day fad diet, the 3-step skin care plan, and the 24-hour credit repair.
-We’re impatient by nature, and we want the kind of solution that turns everything around now.
 While some of these quick fixes may work in the short-run, most are not sustainable and they leave you in worse shape than you were before.
+Ironically, the quick fix delayed the real solution.

 Talent + Training + Tactics

-Let’s launch our discussion of the three Ts with “Talent” because that is where organizational success begins.
-You can’t pull the average Joe or Jill off the street, teach him or her the business, and expect the person to be wildly successful in sales.
-It takes talent to be successful—and, as with athletic or musical talent, not everyone has the talent to succeed in sales.
+Talent is where organizational success begins.
+You can’t pull the average salesperson off the street, teach them the business, and expect them to be wildly successful in sales.
+It takes talent to be successful—and, as with athletic or musical skills, not everyone has the talent to succeed in sales.

 With Talent on board, we turn our focus to the next T, Training.
-Business, ever-evolving, is different today than it was even a couple of years ago.
-If you are still selling the same way you did then, you are falling behind.
+Business, ever-evolving, is different today than it was even just a couple of years ago.
+If you are still selling the same way you did then, you are steadily falling behind.
 Salespeople need frequent opportunities to learn and practice in order to stay current, relevant, and responsive to the needs of the businesses on which they call.

 In most professions, training—or practice—is considered part of the job.
-Every great athlete, pilot, musician, actor, and surgeon will tell you that it is all about the practice.
+Every great athlete, pilot, musician, actor, and surgeon will tell you that it's all about the practice.
 Training allows us to:

 Even more important is to accompany your salespeople and observe them in action.
 You can’t be a coach while holed up in the office any more than a football coach can develop the talents of his team if he just hangs out in the locker room.
 Real-time observation, rather than hearsay, allows you to pinpoint each individual’s needs and help him or her grow.
 Each person on your staff has unique strengths and shortcomings, so create an individualized development plan for each one.

-We still need the final T of our three-legged stool, Tactics.
-A sales organization with a high-level strategy to meet and exceed their budgets may still fail without employing the right tactics to reach ambitious goals in a competitive marketplace.
+We still need the final T of our three-legged stool—Tactics.
+A sales organization with a high-level strategy to meet and exceed their budgets will still fail without employing the right tactics to reach ambitious goals in a competitive marketplace.

 They might use an account list management strategy to delineate their Key Accounts (best customers) and their Target Accounts (best prospects) and then add a tactic to focus salespeople on converting Targets to Keys or to incentivize them to grow revenue from Key Account.